inmanta/inmanta-core/docs/administrators/operational_procedures.rst

 Operational Procedures
 ----------------------

-This document describes the best practices for various operation procedures.
+This document describes the best practices for various operational procedures.

 .. note::
     issue templates are available for all procedures at the bottom of this page